JonathanJia05/osdbParser/README.md

 ## Acknowledgements

-This tool is just a clone and simplification of [Piotrekol's CollectionManager](https://github.com/Piotrekol/CollectionManager).
+This tool is just a modification and simplification of [Piotrekol's CollectionManager](https://github.com/Piotrekol/CollectionManager).

 ---